mvolkmann/blog/src/meteor.md

 After making changes to server code, the message "Meteor server restarted" will appear in the same place.

+### Directory Structure

-The recommended directory structure for Meteor applications is:
+The recommended directory structure for Meteor applications and the initial set of files inside them is:

 - `client`
   This holds files that are only used in the browser.